 New users start with AI-generated suggestions and can customize as they learn the system.
 Advanced features like bulk operations and custom equipment lists reveal themselves as users develop confidence.

-The dark theme with purple accents creates an environment that feels native to film professionals—echoing the color grading tools and editing software they already use daily.
+The dark theme with purple accents creates an environment that feels native to film professionals, echoing the color grading tools and editing software they already use daily.

 AI suggestions are always labeled as suggestions, never presented as final decisions.
 Users can see the reasoning, modify freely, and maintain creative ownership throughout the process.

 Cineshots.AI taught me that AI tools succeed when they augment human expertise rather than replacing it.
-The Directors of Photography using this tool are masters of their craft—they don't need AI to tell them how to shoot a scene.
+The Directors of Photography using this tool are masters of their craft.
+They don't need AI to tell them how to shoot a scene.
 They need AI to handle the tedious logistics so they can focus on creative decisions.

 The 3-month research phase was invaluable.
 By testing concepts with real DPs before building, we avoided costly pivots and launched a product that immediately found its audience on major streaming productions.

 The best AI tools feel like collaborators, not replacements.
-By keeping human expertise at the center and using AI to accelerate the boring parts, Cineshots.AI delivered a 90% time savings without sacrificing the creative control that professionals demand.
+By keeping human expertise at the center and using AI to accelerate the boring parts, Cineshots.AI delivered time savings without sacrificing the creative control that professionals demand.